How to Keep Your Sanity While Caring For An Aging Parent | Care-Givers Self Care

 But it's so important to find time for yourself, even if it's just a few minutes each day.

-Here are fifteen tips for how to carve out time for yourself and stay sane while caring for an aging parent.
+Here are twelve tips for how to carve out time for yourself and stay sane while caring for an aging parent.

-1) Make a schedule and stick to it
+1) Create a personalized "ME TIME" schedule and stick to it!

 In order to make sure that I can balance all of these things, I have to be disciplined about following my schedule.